CaesarQu/caesarqu.github.io/_pages/about.md

 - [07/2024] Our paper: [Emotion Recognition in Dance: A Novel Approach Using Laban Movement Analysis and Artificial Intelligence](https://link.springer.com/chapter/10.1007/978-3-031-61063-9_13), was accepted by HCII 2024.
 - [07/2024] Our paper: [Autonomous Video Transmission and Air-to-Ground Coordination in UAV-Swarm-Aided Disaster Response Platform](https://link.springer.com/chapter/10.1007/978-3-031-61060-8_24), was accepted by HCII 2024.
 Congratulations, Paulo!
 - [05/2024] Our paper: [Enhancing drone video analytics security management using an AERPAW testbed](https://ieeexplore.ieee.org/abstract/document/10620812).
 Congratulations, Kevin and the MIZZOU team!
+- [04/2024] Attend a series of workshops on Disaster and resilience given by Nova Southeastern U., present on 'Learning-based Network-Edge Resource Orchestration of Heterogeneous Drones for Environmental Situational Awareness'.
+- [03/2024] Attend CyberFlorida Sunshine Cyber Conference @ Tampa and present on 'Cybersecurity for the Elderly Healthcare and Senior Communities'.
+Represent FGCU WCE at the Exhibition.
+See you all next year!
+- [02/2024] Attend KEEN National Conference @ Austin, TX.
+- [12/2023] Our paper: [Intelligent UAS-Edge-Server Collaboration and Orchestration in Disaster Response Management](https://ieeexplore.ieee.org/abstract/document/10477828).
+Congratulations, Chaise!
 - [10/2023] Received Funding on Cybersecurity for Leadership sponsored by CyberFlorida for one year.